antzGames/Jolt-libGDX-vs-Godot/README.md

 The complete report can be viewed for more information: `JoltPhysics-Godot-vs-libGDX.pdf`

-A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.